jordanyan93/Pokedex/README.md

 ## Pokedex App
 - An app designed to act as Pokedex to fetch data about specfic pokemon
     - All data was retrieved using the PokeAPI: https://pokeapi.co/
-- Find the website at jordans-pokedex.netlify.app
+- Find the website at https://jordans-pokedex.netlify.app